Back to home

 What worked

-• The tone felt "calm and approachable", exactly what we wanted
+• The tone felt "calm and approachable"

-• Check-in process was fast and easy to complete
+• Check-in process was fast and easy

 • Visual clarity made navigation intuitive

-🔄What I improved
+What I improved

 • Made selected states more visually distinct